-Ramona uses data to provide and differentiate instruction to meet the diverse needs of students through a collection of data points such as informal (exit tickets, journal checks, conferencing with students), formal assessments (teacher made tests, district assessments, unit tests), and review of student work.
+Ramona uses data from our Blended learning and Tier III curriculum (i Ready, Achieve & DAR) to provide and differentiate instruction to meet the diverse needs of students through a collection of data points such as informal (exit tickets, journal checks, conferencing with students), formal assessments (teacher made tests, district assessments, module assessments), and review of student work.
 These data points guide our next steps in instruction by informing us on the specific needs of our students.
-Once we collect the data, we disaggregate the data by creating an item analysis to get a closer look on what misconceptions need to be addressed with certain students, as well as, students who need enrichment to ramp them up.
+Once we collect the data, we disaggregated the data by creating an item analysis to get a closer look on what misconceptions need to be addressed with certain students, as well as, students who need enrichment to ramp them up.
 The disaggregated data collected guides our differentiated centers in Language Arts and Mathematics.
 Students in our Bottom Quartile as well as students who did not master standards meet with our Math Interventionist and instruction is modified through scaffolding.
 Example: A group of 3rd grade students are showing deficiencies in the Domain of Operations and Algebraic Thinking, they are pulled in a teacher led group but the teacher will scaffold their learning by using 2nd grade materials from the 2nd Grade Ready Common Core in the Operations and Algebraic Thinking domain to fill in any gaps.